doc-detective/doc-detective.github.io/tests/actions/index.md

 # Actions

-Actions are the building blocks of tests.
-They are the steps that Doc Detective takes to test your app.
-This section covers the various actions available to you.
+Actions are the commands performed in each step of a test.
+Each action has a specific purpose, such as checking a link, finding an element, or navigating to a URL.